georchestra/docker/README.md

 Files uploaded into this volume will also be available to the geoserver instance in `/mnt/geoserver_geodata/`.

 Emails sent by the SDI (eg when users request a new password) will not be relayed on the internet but trapped by a local SMTP service.
-These emails can be read on https://georchestra-127-0-0-1.nip.io/webmail/ (with login `smtp` and password `smtp`).

 ## Locally trust the TLS certificate for geOrchestra